Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-07-08 00:26:46
+Last Updated: 2025-07-09 00:27:47

-My only fault is that I don't realize how great I really am.
+Lord, Lord, How Subject We Old Men Are To This Vice Of Lying!

-By Muhammad Ali
+By William Shakespeare